Skip to main content

 print("Done — email sent")

-Each tool call uses that bundle's own credential bindings.
+Each tool call uses that MCP server's own credential bindings (bundle= parameter routes by slug).
 No credential conflicts, no manual routing.

-When to use Hub vs a Bundle endpoint
+When to use Hub vs an MCP server endpoint

 Use the Hub when: